 Conversely, low-volume insoles are typically present in loafers, cycling shoes or footwear for skateboarding.
 These shoes typically promote foot flexibility.
 They’re also lightweight, being made for activities which require a lot of foot movement.
 They may not be very comfortable for standing and walking all day long.
 Also, adding an extra pair of insoles for comfort or support may result in the shoe being too tight on foot, and diminished flexibility.

 Best Insoles for Standing All Day Reviews

 Now that we’ve reviewed some of the most important aspects regarding shoe insoles, here are 13 of some of the best rated orthotic insoles that you can opt for to improve the comfort of your shoes.

 Powerstep Pinnacle Shoe Insoles Review

-Although this type of insoles has been around for a while, they continue to benefit from 5-star reviews from users all over the U.S., simply because they’re extremely well-designed and excel in versatility.
-To begin with, they’re made of synthetic, anti-microbial, heavy-duty material, which also prevents feet from overheating, also reducing friction.
+Although this type of insoles has been around for a while, they continue to benefit from 5-star reviews from users all over the U.S. They’re extremely well-designed and excel in versatility.
+To begin with, they’re made of synthetic, anti-microbial, heavy-duty material, which also prevents feet from overheating, reducing friction.
 They feature an encapsulated design and a semi-rigid shell, providing the perfect flexibility and full arch support for mild to moderate pronation.

 As their name suggests, the Powerstep Pinnacles are medical-grade shoe insoles, made to deliver the ideal orthotic for minimizing and preventing pain associated with plantar fasciitis and other similar conditions.
 Also, for mild to moderate pronators, they supply total contact support, along with a softer feel during walking.